 Small tears in the disc can also contribute to back pain.

-Basically, any number of activity and non-activity can cause damage to the spinal discs depending on the movement.
+Basically, any number of activities and non-activity can cause damage to the spinal discs depending on the movement.

-A study published in Arthritis Care & Research saw 999 people from 300 clinics in Australia, to examine their pain triggers.
+A study published in Arthritis Care & Research saw 999 people from 300 clinics in Australia examine their pain triggers.